LaikaSpaceDawg/PicoCalc-Micropython/README.md

 ## INSTALLATION
 * Flash UF2 to Pico Normally
-* Place Files from Within pico_files into Pico's Root Directory
+* Place Files From pico_files into Pico's Root Directory

+(Using Thonny is Easiest)

 ## FEATURES
 #### Keyboard Driver